chrissmithgl/Fetch_Project/Fetch3rdQuestion.md

 ## Construct an email or slack message that is understandable to a product or business leader who is not familiar with your day-to-day work.
 Summarize the results of your investigation

+### Key data quality issues and outstanding questions about the data:

 Hi [Product or Business Leader],

 I was analyzing the Users, Products, and Transactions datasets and found multiple quality issues with the data that I have detailed below: